hbctraining/Intro-to-ChIPseq-flipped/lessons/06_peak_calling_macs.md

 ## MACS2
-A commonly used tool for identifying binding sites is named [Model-based Analysis of ChIP-seq (MACS)](https://github.com/taoliu/MACS).
 The [MACS algorithm](http://genomebiology.biomedcentral.com/articles/10.1186/gb-2008-9-9-r137) captures the influence of genome complexity to evaluate the significance of enriched ChIP regions.
 Although it was developed for the detection of transcription factor binding sites (narrow peaks), it is also suited for larger regions (broad peaks).

 We will be using **MACS2** in this workshop.
 The **underlying algorithm for peak calling remains the same as the original MACS**, but it comes with some enhancements in functionality.
 The MACS/MACS2 workflow is depicted below.
 In this lesson, we will describe the steps in more detail.